anomaly : Detection of Anomalous Structure in Time Series Data: The Collective And Point Anomaly Family

-The \pkg{anomaly} package implements the univariate Collective And Point Anomaly Detection algorithm, which we refer to as CAPA for consistency with \cite{2018arXiv180601947F}, in the function \code{capa.uv}.
-The function supports detecting segments characterised by an anomalous mean and segments exhibiting an anomalous mean and variance.
-When investigating segments for an anomalous mean against a typical Gaussian background of mean 0 and variance 1, CAPA uses
+The \pkg{anomaly} package supports univariate CAPA via the \code{capa} function for detecting segments characterised by an anomalous mean or anomalous mean and variance.
+When investigating segments for an anomalous mean against a typical Gaussian background of mean 0 and variance 1.
+If we let $f(x;\mu,\sigma)$ denote the density function for a normal random variable with mean $\mu$ and variance $\sigma^2$ evaluated at $x$, then the savings for a collective anomaly are equal to the improvement in log-likelihood by fitting a segment as anomalous.
+When only the mean of an anomalous segment changes,

+While the saving for a point anomaly is set to be the saving for a collective anomaly of length 1.
+This gives

 where $\bar{x}_{s:e}$ denotes the mean of observations $x_s,...,x_e$.
-Conversely, when investigating segments for an anomalous mean and/or variance, the following are used :
+Conversely, when investigating segments for an anomalous mean and/or variance, savings is

+with the saving for a point anomaly being that for a change in variance only in a segment of size 1.
+This gives

-By default, the data, \code{x}, is standardised with \code{capa.uv} using robust estimates for the typical mean (the median) and the typical variance (the median absolute deviation) obtained on the complete data series, so that the above cost functions can be used.
-See \citep{2019arXiv190901691F} for further details
+Note that the data, \code{x}, requires standardisation using robust estimates for the typical mean (the median) and the typical variance (the median absolute deviation) obtained on the complete data series so that the above cost functions can be used.
+See \citep{2019arXiv190901691F} for further details.